Published 31.07.2022 09:23

 You and the BEC team will design and construct a brand-new BEC experiment, which will be partially based on our existing two experiments and will share much of its infrastructure (cooling, laser-light, electronic control).
 Very interesting design choices will have to be taken based on ongoing theoretical calculations and numerical simulations. .

 PhD Project 1) (im)perfect Matterwave Lenses: It is well known from classical imaging that parabolic lenses can provide a perfect point-to-point image.
 These lenses are well-known to matterwaves as harmonic traps.
 Compared to optical lenses they have the great advantage of being perfectly smooth (with roughness amplitudes well below the angstrom scale).
 However, Maxwell’s equations put some constraints in terms of aspect ratio and shape, which in turn leads to aberrations in the imaging system.
-Another interesting aspect is the interaction of nano-metric matterwave images with surfaces.
+We have recently demonstrated a novel gravito-magnetic matterwave lens which can collimate BECs to pico-Kelvin temperatures, (see our PRL, featured by the American Society of Physics).

 The Research Group